klyfarthfa/loan/readme.txt

   is being run on, you'll want to change the config/database.yml file to match.
 6. Run `rails server` to start the server
   5a.
 This should by default start the webrick web server on localhost:3000

+Running tests
+0. Run steps 0-4 in the "Instructions to run the server" section if you haven't already.
+  0a.
+Also run `rake db:create` if you haven't already in step 5.
+1. Run `rake db:migrate RAILS_ENV=test`
+2. Run `rake test`